hm-tamim/student-companion-android/README.md

-Right now, it's one of the most advanced and complete of any University in Bangladesh, probably in the world(I checked 50+ universities's apps)
+Right now, it's one of the most advanced and complete of any University in Bangladesh, probably in the world (I checked 50+ universities' apps)